shreeya54/Virtual-Assistant/README.md

 ## Overview

 The **Virtual Assistant** is a Python-based application that leverages various libraries to perform a range of tasks, such as fetching information from the web, interacting with APIs, automating desktop tasks, and much more.
+Here, we have named our virtual assistant as "Saya".
 The assistant is designed to help with daily tasks, providing a voice interface to interact with the system.

 ## Features
 - **Tells current Date and Time**